 An air space or spaces, defined by the Director in the task data within which a valid track point can be achieved.
 Unless otherwise stated in the task data the boundary will be defined by coordinate lines.
-The altitude limits are defined by altitude as recorded by the logger and under rule II.21.
+The altitude limits are defined by GPS altitude as recorded by the GPS logger.
 Any recorded track point exactly on the line or altitude limit will be considered valid.